When I wrote the first several drafts of Beware of Scrumpy, I had no idea that I was autistic.

 And yes, I am autistic.

-The hero of Saving Scrumpy, Nico, is a stray dog who doesn’t know how to fit into the island community of Caye Caneen, and isn’t sure that he wants to.
+The hero of Beware of Scrumpy, Nico, is a stray dog who doesn’t know how to fit into the island community of Caye Caneen, and isn’t sure that he wants to.
 He doesn’t understand the pet-human bond, he would rather watch others than participate, and his social skills consist mostly of speaking the blunt truth.
 He often doesn’t know what emotion he’s feeling — a condition I now know is called alexithymia.
 He’s leery of being touched.
 He hates the feel of anything confining him, physically: a collar, a shirt.
 He has spent his life collecting squeaky toys, which are his most precious possessions.

 Nico also has great strengths that are commonly associated with autism: he has an intense sense of loyalty, and a deep need for justice.
 He cannot abide cruelty, or unfairness, and will fight to make things right.
 He’s observant, and can think clearly in stressful situations.
 Well, usually.